Racoon's climb up 25-storey building has netizens on tenterhooks

 Opening the window to let the animal in seemed to be the solution, but the windows of the building are sealed shut, media reported.

-Based on latest reports, the fire department has set up a live trap with food on the roof so that they can capture the racoon after its brave ascent.
+Based on latest reports, the fire department has set up a live trap with food on the roof so that they can capture the racoon after her brave ascent.

 minlee@sph.com.sg